JasonSilvestri/Halos/CODE_OF_CONDUCT.md

-# Helix\{\} – Universal AI Design Pattern Code of Conduct (v1)
+# Halo\{\} – Universal AI Design Pattern Code of Conduct (v1)

-Helix\{\}™ – Universal AI Design Pattern for Dual-Partner Incremental Redesign (v1) is an open framework for collaborative, AI-assisted decision-making.
+Halo\{\}™ – Universal AI Design Pattern for Dual-Partner Incremental Redesign (v1) is an open framework for collaborative, AI-assisted decision-making.
 It combines structured proposals, dual-design partners [2], and schema-validated JSON contracts to ensure clarity, accountability, and traceability in complex decisions.

-**Helix\{\}™ is a collaboration rooted in rigor and respect.**
+**Halo\{\}™ is a collaboration rooted in rigor and respect.**
 - Be precise, be kind.
 Critique ideas, not people.
 - Credit explicitly.
 Preserve attribution to Jason & Mark Silvestri and Lumina (ChatGPT).
 - No harassment, hate speech, or discrimination.